Anant/Cassandra.Vision/cassandra-analyzer/offline-log-collector/test/README.md

 Note:
 - Make sure to use venv, so that when calling `ccm node1 nodetool` for example in NodeAnalyzer, it can work even though NodeAnalyzer runs as root user.
-- `config/settings.test.yaml` is expecting that the `venv` dir is found at `./venv` and that the script is called from the `test` dir.
+- `config/settings.test.yaml` is expecting that the `venv` dir is found at `cassandra-analyzer/offline-log-collector/venv` and that the script is called from the `test` dir.
 Following the instructions as specified above will do this for you.
+- In other words, make sure you follow the instructions above exactly as specified.

 ### What's Next?
 You now have a tarball that you can test using `offline-log-ingester`.
 [Head over to instructions for `offline-log-ingester` to get started](../../offline-log-ingester/test/README.md).